ianomad/ianomad.github.io/_posts/2023-10-25-Reading-Better.md

 you are gonna regret about it.

 I mean, you have to be really honest about what's interesting to you instead of trying to be cool.
-But don't you worry, choosing a good book is a skill and takes time to shape.
+But don't you worry, choosing a good book is a skill, it takes time to shape.
 Take a look at the table of contents, read through some reviews, think whether you want to give this book a chance.
 When I see a good book, I become very impatient to start reading it, and often times some chapters specifically.
 The more of them I like, the better.